Professor Denise Barrett-Baxendale MBE

 Ruth received the Fellowship for outstanding achievement in developing arts and culture in the arts sector locally, nationally and internationally.
 Reflecting on when she found out about the Fellowship while recovering from a serious illness, she said: “It’s such a privilege to receive this honour… My life has been a rollercoaster and up until two weeks ago I wasn’t sure I’d recover, whilst I was off I reflected on what I’d achieved in my life… a lot was unexpected, for example this honour, which I found out I was receiving while in hospital and was so uplifting.”

-You can read the full oration for Canon Ruth Gould MBE here
+Read the oration for Canon Ruth Gould MBE.

 For outstanding contribution to literature